Knowledge

 3. something known by evidence or by logic to be true taxonomy

-6. something that someone else states to be true, but which you yourself don't know to be true belief
+8. something that someone else states to be true, but which you yourself don't know to be true credibility

-9. the unwillingness to automatically accept that something is true skepticism
+10. the unwillingness to automatically accept that something is true fact

-11. the study and practice of verbal persuasion scientific methods
+12. the study and practice of verbal persuasion epistemology

 Note: this website only uses cookies for session identification.
 However, we do not use crackers on this website.
 Not that there's anything wrong with crackers, but after one or two session cookies, we really don't need the extra calories.